risc0/risc0-foundry-template/README.md

 First, install the RISC Zero toolchain using the [instructions above](#dependencies).

-Now, you can initialize a new Bonsai project at a location of your choosing:
+Now, you can initialize a new RISC Zero project at a location of your choosing:

 ```sh
 forge init -t risc0/bonsai-foundry-template ./my-project